-In general, off-grid systems are more frequently found in rural or remote regions (where it is impossible or very expensive to be connected to the main electricity distribution network) while network-connected systems are more often located in urban areas.
+In general, off-grid systems are more frequently found in rural or remote regions (where it is impossible or very expensive to be connected to the main electricity distribution network) while grid-tied systems are more often located in urban areas.

 Every Solar Power System includes 4 main elements:

 2. An inverter, which converts the low voltage current produced by the solar panels into a high voltage current.

 3. Accumulators (batteries), which store the energy produced by the solar panels.

 4. A charge regulator, which controls the intensity of the current and the voltage passing through the accumulators in order to increase their durability.

 N.B.
 Accumulators and charge regulator are optional for grid-tied systems (since Hydro-Québec acts as a virtual accumulator) and essential for off-grid systems.The solar panels will take in the suns energy and transform it to DC power where it is then transferred to the inverter.
 The inverter will then convert the energy from d/c to a/c."